5 rules for perfect end table decor ideas in a living room + the best items to include to make it pretty as well as functional.

-Some of my favorite picks of items to include on an end table:
+What home decor items to include on an end table

 I really like the Philips Hue White bulbs.
 They’re not too yellow but not too stark white, and they work with Alexa and Google Assistant, if you want to make your lamps “smart”.